phusion/union_station_hooks_rails/README.md

 ### Using with Passenger

-**Note: This documentation section only applies to Passenger X.X.X or later!**
+**Note: This documentation section only applies to Passenger 5.0.20 or later!**

 If you use [Passenger](https://www.phusionpassenger.com/), then you do not need to install the `union_station_hooks_rails` gem. `union_station_hooks_rails` is bundled with Passenger.